 As the most internationally recognisable foreign language worldwide, many say they speak English.
 However, simply knowing some English is not the same as being proficient in the language and using it at a level of full working proficiency, which is the level you need when studying a Master’s programme in English.
 That is why those who are overconfident with their knowledge of the language underestimate the test and spend insufficient time and attention on its preparation.
 These poor English speakers can be in for a really bad surprise when results arrive.
 This is the reason why the test preparation must not be ignored or underestimated.

-What video tips on How to Choose between TOEFL and IELTS
+Watch video tips on How to Choose between TOEFL and IELTS

 English language test tips: